 These are the values of BCAA's present in Whey Prime and Impact Whey.

 There is obviously a significant difference, and below is a small and ironic description of the brand in relation to this product.

-“Our team of scientists, nutritionists and food engineers returned to the starting point and rethought the entire whey production process.
+?Our team of scientists, nutritionists and food engineers went back to the starting point and rethought the entire whey production process.

 Applying modern scientific knowledge and cutting edge technology, we found new ways to produce whey and optimized the whole process.

 New knowledge and procedures for the most efficient protein ever, and still enriched with BCAA's.

 The most efficient protein ever, enriched with BCAA's and has only 12,72% of these amino acids.